A high-functioning lymphatic system is SUPER important for your health and vitality. Why?

 Here are 10 simple ways to make it happen and help turn your lymphatic system into a high-functioning rockstar:

-Dehydration is a common cause of lymph congestion, because lymph becomes thicker and less mobile when you’re dehydrated.
+Dehydration is a common cause of lymphatic congestion, because lymph becomes thicker and less mobile when you’re dehydrated.
 On the other hand, it flows well when you’re fully hydrated with pure plain water.

 How do you stay adequately hydrated?
 A good rule of thumb is to take your bodyweight, divide it in half and that’s the minimum amount in ounces of water you should drink daily (example: 140 pounds / 2 = 70 ounces minimum per day).
 If you sweat a lot through exercise, sauna, or other sweat-inducing activity, you’ll need to compensate for the fluid loss by drinking even more.

-A good way to tell if you’re adequately hydrated is the color of your urine – the goal is a very light pale yellow.
+A good way to tell if you are adequately hydrated is the color of your urine – the goal is a very light pale yellow.

 In addition to drinking enough pure water, another great lymph-moving hydration technique is to sip warm purified water with lemon or tea throughout the day.
 (We’ll get into specific teas later).